 In 2011, Hart was awarded a New York City Ballet Fellowship and won third place at the Saint-Sauveur International Choreography Competition.
 She received second place at Ballet Nouveau Colorado’s choreography competition, and was one of three winners of the University of Kansas’ competitive choreography competition.
 She was chosen three times to present work at Ballet Builders, New Choreographer’s on Point in NYC.
 She was commissioned by University of Massachusetts in the fall of 2013; the work was chosen for the National College Dance Festival at the Kennedy Center, June 2014.

 In 2014, she formed Performa/Dance with Ballet Austin dancer Edward Carr.
 Performa/Dance launched its inaugural show.
 Ignite: Three Works, in June, 2014.
-Her work for Performa/Dance was awarded two Austin Critic’s Table awards for Best Short Work (“On Truth and Love”and "Camille: A Story of Art and Love"), Best Choreographer ("Fellow Travelers" and “Murmuration"), and Best Dance Concert ("Ignite: Three Works")Along with her work in concert dance, she has choreographed and performed cabaret shorts for nightclubs and television, and has begun working in video.
+Her work for Performa/Dance was awarded four Austin Critic’s Table awards for Best Short Work (“On Truth and Love”and "Camille: A Story of Art and Love"), Best Choreographer ("Fellow Travelers" and “Murmuration"), and Best Dance Concert (Ignite: Three Works).
+Along with her work in concert dance, she has choreographed and performed cabaret shorts for nightclubs and television, and has begun working in video.
 She recently choreographed and co-directed the epic Bernstein's Mass, a work involving 300 performers.